What is Asbestos?

-With many buildings in the U.S. and other countries containing Asbestos; the risks and negative health affects from exposure still remains a strong concern.
-The toxic material was widely used in nearly all building applications; including wide spread use in spray-applied flame retardant, thermal insulation, paneling, popcorn texture (acoustic dampening), and many other materials.
-The world-wide presence of this toxic substance has led to a massive public outcry, and ongoing need for testing and removal.
+With many buildings in the U.S. and other countries containing Asbestos; the risks and negative health effects from exposure still remains a strong concern.
+The toxic material was widely used in nearly all building applications; including widespread use in spray-applied flame retardant, thermal insulation, paneling, popcorn texture (acoustic dampening), and many other materials.
+The worldwide presence of this toxic substance has led to a massive public outcry and ongoing need for testing and removal.

 The material is most dangerous in free, air born form.
 Your health is at serious risk once the thin, small, fibrous fibers are air born.
 This is often a result of damaged material, sanded asbestos, or damage which otherwise results in air born particulates.
 ACM is loose and air born material, and is called “friable”.
 Popcorn ceiling texture from 1980’s and earlier is an example of the friable form.
 Floor paneling or sealed material, where the fibers are not able to become air born, are considered non-friable.

 Abatement is the testing, removal, or sealing of asbestos-based materials found in building structures, materials, and other products.
 Abatement always begins with testing.
 It is critical to know whether or not your structure or other property contains this dangerous material, as well as whether the material is ACM or RACM.
 Once a certified lab has deemed your property to contain ACM, it’s important to contact a professional abatement company in order to remove or seal it off.